 Date: – 8:00 am to 5:00 pm

-Keynote: Stopping an Active Murder Rampage/Lessons Learned
+Stopping an Active Shooter Rampage/Lessons Learned

-Surviving an ISIS Threat – Counterterrorism Today
+Surviving an ISIS Threat and Counterterrorism Today/Mark Jones moderating

 Colonel Jim Frawley, retired colonel-inspector general, United States Marine Corps, Fort Worth police officer and ISIS survivor.
 Colonel Frawley will inform us of what threats are of greatest concern today and how to prepare for them.

 First Responder to Active Mass Killer

 Steve Padin, retired 25-year decorated police veteran for the Buffalo, NY Police Department, lead firearms instructor, combat tactics instructor, former black belt instructor and international competitor in Tae Kwon-Do; topics include Confront & Neutralize; Run-Hide-Fight; On Scene Crisis Tactical Planning; Emergency Plan.

 Greg Stevens, retired Garland Police Officer (over 40-year veteran), 2016 recipient of the Presidential Medal of Valor, in recognition of his bravery and trained preparedness, stopped two ISIS inspired terrorists before they could commit mass murder in Garland, Texas.

 Search and Seizure for Street Officers and PTSD